Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Post-hoc Steering: Methodology and Analysis

 \paragraph{Results} To perform post-hoc steering described in Section \ref{subsection:post_hoc_steering} on other SSM models, we transfer steering parameters by identifying the layer functionally equivalent to Mamba’s bottleneck layer as shown in Fig. \ref{fig:steering_point}.
 Further, within the identified layer, Delta-sensitive subspaces are defined and those responsible for recurrence are identified as shown in Fig. \ref{fig_steerable_delta_subspaces}.

 Layer-wise ablation shown in Table \ref{tab:layer_ablation_results} confirms the existence of a narrow bottleneck predicted by SPD.
-Removing Layer 20 improves performance, while removing adjacent layers degrades it, demonstrating that this layer acts as an information-restricting choke point rather than a simple feature extractor.
-This asymmetric behavior cannot be explained by depth or parameter count alone and instead reflects a mechanistically distinct phase in the SSM computation.
+Removing Layer 20 improves performance, while removing adjacent layers degrades it, indicating that this layer restricts information flow rather than acting as a simple feature extractor.
+This asymmetric behavior reflects a mechanistically distinct phase in the SSM computation.
+Consistent with SPD analysis (Table \ref{tab:spd_table}), Layer 20 exhibits low gradient sensitivity and high post-ablation KL divergence, suggesting unstable and lossy information routing.
+This points to a fragile bottleneck where information is overly concentrated, leading to over-amplification of specific subspaces and suppression of alternative representations.
+This explains why both targeted steering and ablation can improve performance, motivating mitigation of this bottleneck rather than its preservation.

 Within Layer 20, SPD partitions the state space into functionally distinct delta-sensitive subspaces.
 The ablation results in Table \ref{tab:cluster_ablation_results} show that the subspace associated with the $dt\_proj.bias$ parameter—corresponding to the SSM core forms a critical bottleneck, captured by the Delta-sensitive subspaces derived from activations in mixer.ssm.